-In response to the current COVID-19 pandemic, many businesses have made adjustments for employees to work from home.
+Before—and even more so, during—the COVID-19 pandemic, many businesses began making adjustments for employees to work from home.
 If your organization didn’t already have a business continuity plan for this type of scenario, then it’s an area where management has needed to improvise.
 One area of focus that cannot be overlooked while developing this plan is the inherent remote work security risks that come with telecommuting.

 To protect proprietary data, client records, and other sensitive information, it is important to address the security risks that come with working from home, especially if your employees haven’t worked remotely before.